8 things people hate most about your customer care. And how to fix it

 What’s the issue?
 When a call is transferred, the agent transferring the call should brief the agent about everything the customer has already told them, so that the caller doesn’t have to repeat themselves.

 Why does it happen?
-Using cold transfers means that the agent whom the call is transferred to has no idea of call context and has to ask the customer to repeat anything they said before.
+Using cold transfers means that the agent to whom the call is transferred has no idea of the call context and has to ask the customer to repeat anything they said before.

 How to fix it?